 And met Howard

 My first weeks and months, I went to London about every other weekend, it seemed, to take long, cold walks every which way.
-In Shoreditch.

 Near Portabello Market